GEOS-ESM/GEOSgcm/README.md

 #### Develop Version of GEOS GCM

-`parallel_build.csh` provides a special flag for checking out the development branches of GEOSgcm_GridComp and GEOSgcm_App.
+`parallel_build.csh` provides a special flag for checking out the development branches of GEOSgcm_GridComp, GEOSgcm_App, and GMAO_Shared.
 If you run:

 ```
 parallel_build.csh -develop